π Dear Inner Child: How Writing Can Help You Reconnect and Heal

 Here are five summer-themed prompts to help you begin inner child exploration through writing:

-1. “What did summer mean to me as a child?”
+βWhat did summer mean to me as a child?β

 Reflect on a specific memory.
 Was summer joyful?
 Lonely?
 Safe?
-Confusing?
+Confusing?βWhat did I need back then that I didnβt get?β

-Try to name any unmet emotional or physical needs during your childhood summers.
+Try to name any unmet emotional or physical needs during your childhood summers.βWho did I wish would show up for me?β

-4. “What would I say to my younger self right now?”
+Explore relationshipsβwho offered you care or who didnβt?βWhat would I say to my younger self right now?β

-Write a compassionate letter from your adult self to your inner child.
+Write a compassionate letter from your adult self to your inner child.βWhere do I still carry that version of me today?β

 Reflect on how past experiences still live in your body, reactions, or self-talk.